Salary sacrifice calculator

 Legal & General takes no responsibility for how the results from this calculator are used.

 The information in this calculator is based on our current interpretation of the law and tax rates, which may change in the future.
-The value of tax relief will depend on your individual circumstances including where you reside (individuals resident in Scotland are subject to slightly different tax rates and those are not currently incorporated into the calculator).
+The value of tax relief will depend on your individual circumstances including where you reside (individuals resident in Scotland and Wales are subject to slightly different tax rates and those are not currently incorporated into the calculator).
 You can find out more about tax rates at gov.uk/income-tax-rates.

 The value of any money invested in a pension plan can go down as well as up.
 Any money invested in a pension plan is normally tied up until retirement benefits are taken, which is usually at any time from age 55.